A Systematic Survey of Blockchained Federated Learning: Conclusion

 Blockchain and FL are both emerging technologies, and their combination can efficiently address the security and privacy issues of distributed machine learning.
 This paper is the first detailed survey on BCFL, and we believe that BCFL will be used more often in the future.
 We hope our work will bring new ideas for future BCFL research.

-\begin{IEEEbiography}[{ }]{Zhilin Wang} received his B.S. in Management from Nanchang University in 2020.
+\if() \begin{IEEEbiography}[{ }]{Zhilin Wang} received his B.S. from Nanchang University in 2020.
 He is currently pursuing his Ph.D. degree of Computer and Information Science In Indiana University-Purdue University Indianapolis (IUPUI).
-His research interests include blockchain, federated learning, and Internet of Things (IoT). \end{IEEEbiography}
+He is a Research Assistant with IUPUI, and he is also a reviewer of 2022 IEEE ICC, IEEE Access, IEEE TPDS, IEEE IoTJ, and JNCA, and I also serve as the TPC member for IEEE ICC 2022 Workshop.
+His research interests include blockchain, federated learning, edge computing, and optimization theory. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Qin Hu} received her Ph.D. degree in Computer Science from the George Washington University in 2019.
 She is currently an Assistant Professor with the Department of Computer and Information Science, Indiana University-Purdue University Indianapolis (IUPUI).
-Her research interests include wireless and mobile security, edge computing, blockchain, and crowdsourcing/crowdsensing. \end{IEEEbiography}
+She has served on the Editorial Board of two journals, the Guest Editor for two journals, the TPC/Publicity Co-chair for several workshops, and the TPC Member for several international conferences.
+Her research interests include wireless and mobile security, edge computing, blockchain, and crowdsensing. \end{IEEEbiography} \fi